Over-squashing in Spatiotemporal Graph Neural Networks: Information propagation and over-squashing in STGNNs

-Our second approach targets the Toeplitz assumption by row-normalizing $\rmR$ to create $\rmR_{N} = \diag(\rmR\vone)^{-1}\rmR$, where each entry $\left( \rmR_{N} \right)_{ij}$ is normalized by the number of edges from time step $t - i$.
-This normalization maintains stronger influence from recent time steps while expanding the receptive field, with $\left( \rmR_{N}^l \right)_{j0}$ converging to $1$ for all $j \in [0, T)$ as $l \rightarrow \infty$ (illustrated in \autoref{fig:temporal-oversquashing} (c.1 \& c.2) and proven in \autoref{prop:rn_asympt} in the appendix).
+Our second approach targets the Toeplitz assumption by row-normalizing $\rmR$ to create $\rmR_{N} = \diag(\rmR\vone)^{-1}\rmR$, where each entry $\left( \rmR_{N} \right)_{ij}$ is normalized by the number of edges from time step $t - i$ (\autoref{fig:temporal-oversquashing}\hyperref[fig:temporal-oversquashing]{c}).
+This normalization maintains stronger influence from recent time steps while expanding the receptive field, with $\left( \rmR_{N}^l \right)_{i0}$ converging to $1$ for all $i \in [0, T)$ as $l \rightarrow \infty$ (illustrated in \autoref{fig:temporal-oversquashing}\hyperref[fig:temporal-oversquashing]{c.1}--\hyperref[fig:temporal-oversquashing]{c.2} and proven in \autoref{prop:rn_asympt} in the appendix).
 Despite violating the Toeplitz structure, this approach remains computationally efficient by simply dividing the input at time step $t-i$ by $\min(i+1, P)$.
 Nonetheless, this normalization primarily benefits the final time step prediction, making it particularly suitable for forecasting tasks where only the last output is used.
+For tasks requiring readout at intermediate time steps (e.g., imputation), the benefits of such a mitigation may be limited.

 \paragraph{Empirical validation} We empirically validate the effects of our proposed temporal convolution modifications through two synthetic sequence memory tasks: \gls{copyfirst} and \gls{copylast}, where the goal is to output, respectively, the first or last observed value in a sequence of $T=16$ random values sampled uniformly in $[0,1]$.
 Since always predicting $0.5$ yields an \gls{mse} of $\approx 0.083$, we consider a task solved when the test \gls{mse} is lower than $0.001$ and report the success rate across multiple runs.
 We compare three \glspl{tcn} architectures obtained by stacking $L_{\mathsf{T}}$ $\tcnl$ layers with different temporal convolution topologies: (1) $\rmR$, the standard causal convolution; (2) $\rmR_{N}$, where $\rmR$ is row-normalized; (3) $\rmR_{D}$, implementing dilated convolutions with dilation rates $d^{(l)} = P^{(l \shortminus 1) \bmod m}$ and with $M=4$.
 We set $P=4$ in $\rmR$ and $\rmR_{N}$, and $P=2$ in $\rmR_{D}$ and vary $L_{\mathsf{T}}$ from $1$ to $20$; \autoref{fig:tcns} shows the simulation results.
 For small $L_{\mathsf{T}}$, the \gls{copyfirst} task remains unsolved as the initial time step falls outside the receptive field, while standard convolutions fail on \gls{copylast} when $L_{\mathsf{T}} > 5$ due to the sink phenomenon.
 As network depth increases, performance degrades across all approaches, despite \gls{copyfirst} remaining more tractable given the sink-induced bias toward earlier time steps, suggesting a fundamental connection to vanishing gradients~\citep{bengio1994learning}.